*Updated April 2017*

 "When we came back from Japan, I was placed in the first grade at age 8 years," writes Tadashi Kowta, who says his favorite class was mathematics.
 "I have jokingly stated that I was the dumbest kid on the block for I was in the first grade for the third time!
 I attended the first two grades in San Francisco, where I was born, then to Tokyo and Shizuoka for two years.
 I was placed in the first grade, since I did not know Japanese.
 Then to Ocean View's first grade, since I did not know English.
 I soon moved up to the third grade."

-Tadashi Kowta visiting the manse at Historic Wintersburg in April, 2013.
+LEFT: Tadashi Kowta visiting the manse where he lived as a child, on the Furuta farm at Historic Wintersburg in April, 2013.
 He has been a staunch supporter of the preservation effort, driving to Orange County from Los Angeles to speak at Huntington Beach planning commission and city council meetings.
 (Photo, April 2013) © All rights reserved.

 Tadashi Kowta also attended the Costa Mesa Japanese Language School associated with the Wintersburg Japanese Presbyterian Church, where his father, Reverend Kowta, also fulfilled the role of superintendent.
 The language school was on land donated to a member of the Japanese community by Fanny Bixby Spencer (story at http://historicwintersburg.blogspot.com/2012/09/fanny-bixby-spencer-living-outside-of.html